RISElabQueens/PR-Accelerator/README.md

 > Example: python3 pr_getdata.py 2023-04-30 huggingface transformers xxxxx

+Note: The above command will generate three csv files (pr_comment_enddate.csv, pr_review_enddate.csv and pr_summary_enddate.csv).
+You need to provide the path of these csv files in pr_initial_interaction_analytics.py file.

 5. To get the initial analytics of a PR run the following command:

 ```